Federated Learning for Short-term Residential Load Forecasting: Methodology

 \subsection{Training scenarios}

-In order to test the effectiveness of applying FL to energy demand forecasting, we provide benchmarks against centralised learning, local-only learning and various FL training scenarios.
-These different training approaches are summarised in \autoref{table:training-scenarios}.
+In order to test the effectiveness of applying FL to load forecasting, we provide benchmarks against centralised learning, local-only learning and various FL training scenarios.
+These different training approaches are summarised in \autoref{table:training-scenarios} and described diagrammatically in \autoref{fig:training-scenarios}.

 Firstly we developed a non-distributed, centralised learning approach that is most commonly applied where the privacy of data is not a major concern during training.
 This approach pools individual household datasets together and training is conducted in a single location.
 This approach provides a baseline for what a single, joint forecasting model can achieve in a non-private setting.
+In this scenario, the same network parameters are used by all households at the inference stage.
 Under this centralised approach we train models for 500 epochs with early stopping based on the lowest error achieved on the validation set.

 The most important benchmark we developed is a fully-private localised learning setting.
 All individual datasets remain private and unseen by other data owners under this scenario and the training procedure is isolated to each household.
 This approach results in unique forecasting models tailored to each household but cannot benefit from knowledge that could be embedded in data owned by other households.
 As per the centralised learning approach, training was conducted for a maximum of 500 epochs with early stopping.